f18m/cmonitor/README.md

 Finally the project allows you to easily post-process collected data to:
 * produce a **self-contained** HTML page which allows to visualize all the performance data easily using [Google Charts](https://developers.google.com/chart/);
-* extract statistics information e.g. average/median/peak CPU usage and CPU throttling, average/median/peak memory usage etc.
+* extract statistics information e.g. average/median/peak CPU usage and CPU throttling, average/median/peak memory usage etc;
+* hold large amounts of statistics when connected to time-series databases like InfluxDB and Prometheus.

 ## Yet-Another-Monitoring-Project?